Tanvir000Tonoy/2025/March2025.md

 ## March Goals
 1. Understand How swinburne assess you.
 2. Don't escape from the reality.
-3. Learn python alongside it's application
+3. Learn python alongside it's application - unfinished
-4. Learn how to prepare your meals (cooking)
+4. Learn how to prepare your meals (cooking) - somewhat acchomplished

 You know Tonoy, you have to do a lot of work.
 Previously there was your mom who prepared your meal, your dresses and shoes.
 Your Dad was there whenever you needed money.
 Now everything is up to you.
 March 2025 is so important to you. count every single moment and do productive tasks.
 Try your best to earn.
 Dedicate 3 hours daily, learn as much as you can.
 Good luck.